You shouldn’t need this many tools to run an online business.

 Regrettably, video hosting through platforms like Wistia or Vidyard can get rather expensive for creators.

-For that reason, most creators will be fine hosting their content for free on YouTube (or similar platforms) until they create more videos and need a higher-quality video hosting platform.
+For that reason, most creators will be fine hosting their content for free on YouTube (or similar platforms) or using a platform like Podia that has video hosting built in.

 The same logic is why you don’t need a fancy social media management suite, either.